|

 "One ten, two tens, three tens."

-and not parts of a unit: not half of one, or a third, or a millionth.
-Those are called fractions.
+We measure things that are not whole numbers, therefore we have fractions and decimals.
 And so we speak of whole number arithmetic and whole number numeration; it does not include fractions or decimals.

-To do arithmetic, of course, the numbers must have names and symbols.
-The names (in English) for the whole numbers are "One, two, three, four" and so on.
+To do arithmetic, the numbers obviously must have names and symbols.
+As you surely know, the English names for the whole numbers are "One, two, three, four" and so on.
 We call them the counting-names; sometimes the counting-numbers.

-The symbols that represent the numbers are "1, 2, 3, 4," and so on.
-They are called numerals.
-The student is perhaps familiar with Roman numerals.
+The symbols for the counting-numbers -- 1, 2, 3, 4, 5 -- are called numerals.
+The student is no doubt familiar with Roman numerals.
 'V' is the Roman numeral for this number:

 '5' is the Arabic numeral.
 For it was the Arab mathematicians who introduced them into Europe from India, where their forms evolved.
 "Five" is the English word.